pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- Here is some SQL I wrote to implement Boris's approach.
+- Here is the SQL.
   - This makes the new range accessable as `j.valid`.
   - You have to aggregate all the matching ranges on the righthand table first, (slide)